incebellipipo/TMR4243_CSEI/README.md

 ## Installation

-> This package is designed for Python 3, ROS Noetic, and Ubuntu 20.04 (Focal).
+> This package is designed for Python 3, ROS Humble, and Ubuntu 22.04 (Focal).
-Before proceeding with the packages, please follow the installations for ROS and python.
+Before proceeding with the packages, please follow the [installations for ROS](https://docs.ros.org/en/humble/Installation.html) and python.

 1. Create a workspace